 Protecting the health of our loved ones is something we can all agree on.

-Our work includes inclusive community education, outreach,and programming to elevate the magnitude of health harms from air pollution, expand opportunities for community monitoring, and develop a resource network to support those at greatest risk.
+What we do: Our work includes inclusive community education, outreach, and programming to elevate the magnitude of health harms from air pollution, expand opportunities for community monitoring, and develop a resource network to support those at greatest risk.
 The SCAC will advocate for collaboration with local government, regulatory agencies, and industry to invest in air pollution prevention to benefit the health of all who visit, live, and play in the Stateline area now and for generations to come.

 High Social Costs: Air pollution costs the community in health-related expenses, days missed from school, and days missed from work.
 It also drives climate change, which is driving more frequent, severe weather events that impact vulnerable communities the most.